KarinRL/Intro-to-Inference/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Sampling Variability and Repeated Sampling'

+'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This section explains what is sampling and sampling variability.
+This is a crucial key to understand what is coming next in doing statistical inference: estimating with confidence intervals and doing test of hypothesis.'

 prev: null
 next: /chapter2
 type: chapter